TAPE-Lab/CyGNAL/README.md

 ## Using CyGNAL

-CyGNAL is distributed as multilevel directory.
+CyGNAL is distributed as a multilevel directory.
 The 'code' folder contains the main steps, with other utility scripts found in 'code/utils/'.
 Input data should be added to 'Raw_Data' for pre-processing and processed datasets are stored in 'Preprocessed_Data'.
 Input and output directories for the analysis and visualisation steps are found in the 'Analysis' directory.

 ### Input data